velis74/DynamicForms/doc/documents/intro.rst

    * Support for fetching “new” records, both in JSON or in HTML
    * Render to HTML, dialog html or from your own template
+   * Render form (embedded or dialog) or table, depending on situation
+   * Easily add actions and place the buttons to execute them anywhere you like

 * Clear separation of list & dialog templates
 * Dynamic loading of additional records for table views